-- The hepatic portal vein transports partially deoxygenated blood (more than the hepatic artery) from the small intestine, containing nutrients as well as drugs and toxins. - Processed and filtered blood is released through the hepatic vein. - Bile is released through the hepatic duct, which merges with that exiting the gall bladder.
+- The hepatic artery brings oxygenated blood from the heart (the aorta). - The hepatic portal vein transports partially deoxygenated blood (more than the hepatic artery) from the small intestine, containing nutrients as well as drugs and toxins. - Processed and filtered blood is released through the hepatic vein. - Bile is released through the hepatic duct, which merges with that exiting the gall bladder.